steveshogren/hugo-blog/content/post/pairprogramming.md

   * **-** Tasks can take longer to complete
   * **+** Tough tasks get prototyped several times and seen by whole team

 We've found this set of trade-offs works very well with our team.
-The team is ten developers all doing active development on a 3.4 million line enterprise application.
-Our team has a wide set of skills and skill ranges.
+The ten of us are all doing active development on a 3.4 million-line enterprise banking application.
+Quality and the ability to quickly conform to new regulations are of paramount importance.
+The team regularly has a discussion as to whether we should keep or abandon the policy of enforced pairing, and the consensus thus far remains to keep it.

+We plan to be around for at least the next decade.
+Our team requires a workflow that allows for the rapid development of high-quality features while keeping the team stress-free and happy with their work.
+Since we plan on a decade scale, our development process must take into account the importance of long-term happiness, training, and the courage to aggressively pay down technical debt.

 ## How To Get Started